-- Adults of any age whose weight loss has been stable for at least one year
+- Adults whose weight loss has remained stable for at least one year

-- Healthy individuals who do not have medical conditions that might impair healing or increase surgery risks
+- Generally healthy people whose medical conditions won’t impair healing or increase surgery risks